amperity/amperity-docs/amperity_modals/source/stitch_benchmarks.rst

 **given-names-more**

-   COMBINE INTO ONE COHESIVE PARAGRAPH:

-   Current show more: A higher than expected value may indicate overclustering of records into Amperity IDs.
-On the other hand, a lower than expected value may indicate underclustering.Show less

-   Current tooltip: This test computes the percentage of Amperity IDs with more than three given names.
-A larger percentage implies that, with a relatively high frequency, different given names are ending up in the same Amperity ID, which may indicate that records have been over-clustered.
+   A large percentage indicates that different given names are appearing the same cluster, which indicates overclustering.
+Review the clusters for accuracy.

 More than 3 surnames